 Use Flavoring Alternatives in Cooking

-Edited by JMA, Anonymous, Lynn, Eng and 1 other
+Edited by JMA, Lynn, Eng, Doug Collins

 When a recipe calls for the use of spirits or a flavor that may be a little bit out of your budget, you do have some alternatives.
 While some may slightly change the flavor profile, others aren't going to be as noticeably different.

 - 1Don't like bitter almond extract in your cookies and cakes?You can use almond extract or vanilla extract to replace it in the recipe.
 You just need to use a little more of each for the same effect.Advertisement

 - 2Amaretto can be replaced with almond extract - ½ a teaspoon of almond extract will equal 2 tablespoons amaretto.Advertisement

 - 3Aniseed is often called for in recipes, but it can offer an overpowering flavor of black licorice.For better control, use anise extract at 1 teaspoon for every 2 tablespoons of ground seeds.

 - 4Beer can be replaced in cooking recipes using a mixture of equal parts beef broth, chicken broth, mushroom broth ginger ale and white grape juice.

 - 5Brandy can be replaced for brandy extract.The ratio for this is 1 tablespoon of brandy extract for every 5 tablespoons of brandy.
 To add to the flavor profile, you can add in a teaspoon of vanilla.